-What’s more internet intermediaries act as a barrier to entry in the sense that licensed services are discouraged from entering the market for fear of not being able to compete with those benefiting from a free ride.
-The current unbalanced market, characterised by legal uncertainty has resulted in huge losses being sustained by creators.
+These ISPs also act as a barrier to entry in the sense that licensed services are discouraged from entering the market for fear of not being able to compete with those benefiting from a free ride.
+The current unbalanced market, characterised by legal uncertainty, has resulted in huge losses for creators and has gotten to the point where rightsholders are concerned about the future of content creation.

-The Value Gap concept aims to tackle the reluctance of some internet intermediaries to sufficiently remunerate rightsholders for online copyright-protected content.
-In relation to the recent EU Copyright Directive, while the provisions on timely information and transparency obligations are welcomed, IMPF believes stronger and more concrete provisions are required to address the Transfer of Value issue as the obligation on ISPs is too weak.
+The Value Gap concept aims to tackle the reluctance of some ISPs to sufficiently remunerate rightsholders for online copyright-protected content.
+IMPF welcomes the European Commission’s Copyright Directive, which effectively deals with the issues at hand.
+We also consider the provisions on timely information and transparency obligations beneficial, as they are proper tools for tackling rightsholders’ revenues.

 IMPF welcomes the developments regarding UGC in the recent EU Copyright Directive proposals.
 The new Directive contains provisions which will require User Generated Content platforms to use “effective content recognition technologies” which will give rightsholders access to key data.
 At the same time, IMPF feels that the provisions in the Directive could be more concrete and specific and that the obligations placed on the ISPs is relatively weak particularly relative to the Value Gap that exists.